asbivivek/Vivek-Venkatesh/README.md

 # 💫 About Me:
-As a dedicated Power BI Developer, I thrive on building custom <br>business intelligence solutions that enable organizations to make<br>data-driven decisions.
-With a keen eye for detail and a passion <br>for visual storytelling, I specialize in creating interactive dashboards <br>and reports that highlight key performance indicators and help users <br>uncover valuable insights.
-Currently, I'm expanding my skills by <br>learning Python and exploring new ways to harness the power of data.
+As a dedicated Power BI Developer, I thrive on building custom business intelligence solutions that enable organizations to make data-driven decisions.
+With a keen eye for detail and a passion for visual storytelling, I specialize in creating interactive dashboards and reports that highlight key performance indicators and help users uncover valuable insights.
+Currently, I'm expanding my skills by learning Python and exploring new ways to harness the power of data.
 I'm eager to collaborate on projects that challenge me to grow as a data professional while offering measurable value to clients.

 ## 🌐 Socials: